benroywillis/TradeBase/README.md

 # TradeBase
 TradeBase is a C++ backtester for algorithmic trading systems.
-It is built to provide the base of a C++ algorithmic trader with IB C++ API.
+A platform suitable for HFT backtesting, it is also built to provide the base of a C++ algorithmic trader with IB C++ API.

 ## Building
 The C++ projects are built using CMake with LLVM 10.